adrissonGalvao/home-collect/README.md

 # home-collect
-An api created in go to collect sensor data
+An api created in go to collect sensor data and provide data collected by different sensors and dispose the data to the user